-Q: How would a real estate professional be affected by the new provisions?
+Q: How would a real estate professional be affected by the provisions of this law?

 If a real estate professional lists a rental on behalf of the property's owners, and collects the rental amount, the real estate professional must register with the Division of Taxation, collect sales tax and hotel tax from the occupants of the rental, and remit those taxes to the Division of Taxation.